LittleMorph/copyright-updater.nvim/README.md

     },
     limiters = {
-        range = '%', -- Only update copyright statements in this range files = {
+        range = '%', -- Only update copyright statements in this range post_pattern = '', -- E.g. a company name to match after the year list
+        files = {
             -- Change the types list from a blacklist to a whitelist type_whitelist = false,